-A few weeks ago, I opened my bi-annual reader survey.
-I do it because your feedback matters and I like to make sure I’m best serving you in your quest to travel more without spending craploads of money.
+A few weeks ago, I opened my biannual reader survey.
+I do it because your feedback matters, and I like to make sure I’m best serving you in your quest to travel more without spending craploads of money.
 I received hundreds of amazing responses (yes, I read them all!).
-The detail you provided in the open response questions was phenomenal and since you took the time to write out such great responses, I want to take the time to talk about them.
+The detail you provided in the open-response questions was phenomenal, and since you took the time to write out such great responses, I want to take the time to talk about them.

-For starters, I’m continually working on getting better navigation for this website and a lot of people said “help us find information easier”.
+For starters, I’m continually working on getting better navigation for this website, and a lot of people said “help us find information easier.”
 Posts aren’t arranged by date, but by topic.
 You can find the topics on the right sidebar of any blog page.
 Additionally, there’s always the search feature in the header.
-But to really make things easier, you’ll notice a giant bar on the top of the site that says “get started planning your trip”.
+But to really make things easier, you’ll notice a giant bar on the top of the site that says “get started planning your trip.”
 That bar takes you here, which is the best starting point for exploring the website and planning your trip.
-Hopefully that will alleviate some navigation woes but I’m open to more input on this.
+Hopefully that will alleviate some navigation woes, but I’m open to more input on this.

 A lot of you want more webinars.
 I want more webinars too!
-I did one during my book launch, and though we had some technical difficulties, it went really well so I plan to do more.
+I did one during my book launch, and though we had some technical difficulties, it went really well, so I plan to do more.
 Look for more of those starting in May!

 There will also be more information coming for shorter trips.
-Now, all the money-saving tips I offer can be applied to short trips, as saving money knows no time frame, but I plan to write more posts on “how to spend X days in X city” to help you better utilize your time in your destination.
+Now, all the money-saving tips I offer can be applied to short trips, as saving money knows no time frame, but I plan to write more posts on “how to spend X days in X city” to help you better use your time in your destination.
 I’ll also be creating a few similar posts for certain countries.
 If you have two weeks in Thailand, what should you do?
 That kind of thing.

 So thanks for all your constructive feedback!
 You’ll be seeing some new content soon!